horovod/horovod/README.md

     processes.
 Alternatively, if you're not using `MonitoredTrainingSession`, you can simply execute the `hvd.broadcast_global_variables` op after global variables have been initialized.

+5. Modify your code to save checkpoints only on worker 0 to prevent other workers from corrupting them.
+    This can be accomplished by passing `checkpoint_dir=None` to `tf.train.MonitoredTrainingSession` if `hvd.rank() != 0`.

 Example (see the [examples](examples/) directory for full training examples):

 ```python